aaltoes-tech/aaltoes-ai-photobooth/README.md

 7. **IPFS Storage**: Uploads the final image to IPFS via Pinata for permanent storage
 8. **QR Code Generation**: Creates a QR code linking to the IPFS-stored image
 9. **Email Delivery**: Optionally sends the result via email with the QR code

+## Web UI Demo

+The application includes a user-friendly web interface built with Streamlit.
+To run the web demo:

+1. Make sure you have installed all dependencies: `pip install -r requirements.txt`
+2. Run the Streamlit app: `streamlit run app.py`
+3. Navigate to the URL shown in your terminal (typically http://localhost:8501)

+The web interface allows you to:
+- Upload an image or capture one using your webcam
+- Customize clothing and background styles using text prompts
+- Process the image with one click
+- View the transformed result alongside a QR code for sharing
+- Optionally send the result to your email

+This interface is ideal for demonstrations and for users without technical experience.

 ## System Requirements